sergiusens/snappy-docs/build-snaps/python.md

 ## offlineimap

-Snaps are defined in a single yaml file, placed in the root of your project.
-The `offlineimap` example shows how this `snapcraft.yaml` can be added to the source repository of an existing project, leveraging the existing `requirements.txt` to satisfy runtime requirements.
-Here is the entire `snapcraft.yaml` for `offlineimap`.
+Snaps are defined in a single yaml file placed in the root of your project.
+The `offlineimap` example shows the entire `snapcraft.yaml` for an existing project, leveraging the existing `requirements.txt` to satisfy runtime requirements.
 We'll break this down.

 ```yaml
 name: offlineimap